Tax Management India. Com

 X X X X Extracts X X X X

-..... and effect of the amendment of section 32, he argued are explained in Circular No. 469 dated 23-9-1986.
+.....
+The scope and effect of the amendment of section 32, he argued are explained in Circular No. 469 dated 23-9-1986.
 He took this bench through the relevant sub-clauses of section 32 and of the circular and submitted that from this circular, it is clear that as far as discarded assets are concerned, the adjustment that is required to be made under the new concept of "block of assets" with regard to buildings for the purposes of allowing depreciation is to reduce the monies receivable consequent to such discarding which in the case of this assessee is 'nil'.
 Based on the Board's Circular supra, the ld. counsel for the assessee Shri Koteswara Rao argued that once the value of assets forms part of the block of assets, the W.D.V. of such assets has to be reduced by monies realisable in respect of that asset on discarding, when any asset falling within that block is discarded during the previous year.
 Ld. counsel for the assessee submitted that once the value of the assets forms part of the block of assets, depreciation has to be allowed on the entire block irrespective of use of the assets during the assessment year.
 In this connection.
-Ld. counsel for the assessee, relied on the judgment of the Ja .....
+Ld. counsel for the assessee, relied on the judgment .....

 X X X X Extracts X X X X